LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

   These checks are performed immediately because they do not require access to the state store and can therefore be done very quickly.
 - **Block verification**: Properties that require access to the state store *before* the block has been executed are verified in this stage.
 In particular, these checks are performed *before* the state transitions implied by the modules are processed.
-- **Result verification**: In this stage we verification the properties that require access to the state store *after* the block has been executed, i.e. they can be verified only after the state transitions implied by the block execution have been performed.
+- **Result verification**: In this stage we verify the properties that require access to the state store *after* the block has been executed, i.e. they can be verified only after the state transitions implied by the block execution have been performed.
 In particular, these checks are performed *after* the state transitions implied by the modules are processed.

 As part of the static validation checks, we check that the total size of the serialized transactions contained in the block payload is at most `MAX_PAYLOAD_SIZE_BYTES`.